 Discussion

 In this study, we examined the effects of an attentional manipulation on young children’s choices and exploratory behavior.
 Our results suggest that including an option that is much more perceptually salient than the others decreases the level of systematic exploration that young children exhibit, compared to a baseline condition.
 In addition, children’s choices did not indicate that they were simply novelty-seeking in their choice strategy.
 Instead the effect of saliency was dependent on whether or not it was congruent with or in competition with reward maximization.
-When the salient option was also highly valuable children, children chose that option more often than in the other conditions.
+When the salient option was also highly valuable, children chose that option more often than in the other conditions.
 But, when the salient option was low in value, it was not chosen any more often than in the other conditions.
-This interaction suggests a more complicated role of attention in determining young children’s learning.
-While its exact role requires further study to be determined, it appears to act as a type of cue that can facilitate learning under the right circumstances.
+This interaction suggests a more complicated role of attention in determining young children’s choices.
+While its exact role requires further study to be determined, saliency appears to act as a type of cue that can facilitate learning under the right circumstances.

 Together these results suggest that attentional mechanisms are a major determinant of exploratory behavior in young children.
 When saliency and/or novelty are otherwise equal, systematic exploration dominates choices, with options that were less recently sampled being more likely to be selected.
 Asymmetry in salience/novelty seems to disrupt this process, leading to relatively less systematic exploration.
 Once disrupted, if the salient stimulus signals a rewarding option, it can act as a cue that facilitates learning.
 If not, children seem instead to revert to a random exploration strategy.